 We transformed the total number of each species into compositional data and applied the xxx transformation using the compositions package (van den Boogaart et al 2014).

 Body Condition To determine if body condition varied among sites we calculated the Scaled Mass Index (SMI or Mi, Peig and Green 2009).
 We used log-transformed body mass and wing chord measurements as our body size variables and the smatr package (Warton et al 2012) to calculate the scaling exponent bSMA.
 SMI was only calculated for individuals that could be classified as site persistent, either because they were resighted or recaptured within a single season or were observed in subsequent years.
 If a bird was captured more than once we only used mass and length data from its first capture.
-For each species we modeled whether SMA varied with pasture age using one-way ANOVA style models with site as a random effect and only considered species that occurred both in the pasture sites and the mature forest.
+For each species we modeled whether SMA varied with pasture age using one-way ANOVA style models with site as a random effect and only considered species that occurred both in the pasture sites and the mature forest. [or was this done with just a lm() because the sample size was small?]

 Insect abundance To assess how insect abundance and diversity changed between sites we calculated total abundance of focal taxonomic groups in sticky traps and leaf litter samples, as well richness and diversity of taxonomic groups.
 Data were collected during two separate years but we did not incorporate this into our analysis.
 Instead we calculated means and standard deviations of each variable to assess general patterns of change.
 We also explored variation in insect communities across sites using naïve one-way multivariate analyses of variance (MANOVA) that treated each sample as independent.